spacecloud-io/space-docs/content/essentials/mutations/insert.md

 weight: 1
 ---

-An insert request only requires the `docs` argument which is nothing but the array of objects to be inserted.
+An insert request only requires the `docs` argument, which is nothing but the array of objects to be inserted.

 ## Insert a single object